Everything's Changed: Music video

 The music video for this song features Lonestar singing and performing the song behind a bunch of memories about the narrator's hometown.
 It was directed by Steven T. Miller and R. Brad Murano.
-Filmed shortly after Rich left the band for a solo career so he is not featured in the video, this is the last video to feature Richie McDonald and Dean Sams wearing cowboy hats, and the last video to feature Keech Rainwater with long hair.
+Filmed shortly after Rich was fired from the band so he is not featured in the video, this is the last video to feature Richie McDonald and Dean Sams wearing cowboy hats, and the last video to feature Keech Rainwater with long hair.
 Michael Britt no longer has long hair, but he sported a haircut in this video.

 Other versions

 Lonestar also performed an acoustic rendition of this song on their third studio album, 1999's Lonely Grill.

 Chart positions

 "Everything's Changed" debuted at number 73 on the U.S. Billboard Hot Country Singles & Tracks for the week of July 4, 1998.